-The FLAP label accomplishes all of these requirements.
-After trying over 90 different label samples, Computype found the combination of adhesive, label material, and laminate to withstand diagnostic testing environments.
+After trying over 90 different label configurations, our engineering team found the right combination of adhesive, label material, and laminate to withstand diagnostic testing environments.

-The label itself resembles an open book—on the left side a barcode image, often including customer name and other patient specific information.
+The label itself resembles an open book—on the left side a barcode image—often accompanied with other patient specific information in human readable form.
 The right side of the ‘book’ is essentially a laminate waiting to be used.
-After the symbol has been printed and the test has been completed, the user peels the release liner from the laminate, closes the ‘book’ and seals the image under the protective coat.
-In addition to protecting the barcode image, this succeeds to create a hydrophobic barrier that prevents the stains from coming in contact with the barcode.
+After the symbol has been printed the user peels the release liner from the laminate, closes the ‘book’ and seals the image under the protective coat.
+In addition to protecting the barcode image this succeeds in creating a hydrophobic barrier that prevents the stains from coming into contact with the barcode.

-In order to ensure accuracy, each FLAP label has to be uniquely identified and matched with a specimen.
+In order to ensure accuracy, each FLAP label needs to be uniquely identified and matched with a specimen.
 In addition, it needs to be guaranteed to adhere to the slide and remain scannable.
 If the adhesive were to fail, another biopsy experience is necessary, leading to unnecessary time and expense.
 The FLAP label has proven to successfully ensure durability and readability during diagnostic processes in conjunction with automated staining equipment to ensure accurate and efficient test results.